Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Methods

 where $\tilde{A_{\rm h}}$ is a dimensionless parameter characterising the heating rate.
-Another way to measure the heating rate is to use the $\chi$ parameter defined in \cite{Foglizzo+2006} as where $r_{\rm g}$ is the gain radius above which absorption of neutrino energy exceeds the losses by neutrino emission, and $N(r)$ is the local Brunt-Väisälä frequency:
+Another dimensionless measure of the heating rate is the convection parameter $\chi$ defined in \cite{Foglizzo+2006} as

+where $r_{\rm g}$ is the gain radius above which absorption of neutrino energy exceeds the losses by neutrino emission, and $N(r)$ is the local Brunt-Väisälä frequency:

-In this equation, the gravity term $g$ was not corrected by the centrifugal force for the sake of simplicity, which is acceptable because of the low value of the ratio $j^2$ of those two forces.
-Indeed, Eq.~\eqref{eq:forces} shows that even for our rapid rotation rate, the ratio of those forces $\sim7\%$ in the middle of the post-shock region.
+In this equation, the gravity term $g$ was not corrected by the centrifugal force for the sake of simplicity, which is acceptable because of the low value of the ratio of those two forces in the parameter domain that we explore.
+Indeed, Eq.~\eqref{eq:forces} shows that even for the fastest rotation rate considered ($j=0.5$), the ratio of those forces reaches only $\sim7\%$ in the middle of the post-shock region.

-Figure~\ref{rsh_rg(chi)} indicates that the gain radius varies little with the strength of neutrino heating or the dissociation rate when the heating rate is high enough.
+We thus use $(r_{{\rm sh}0},\chi,\varepsilon,j)$ to explore the 4D parameter space associated to the mass accretion rate, neutrino luminosity, dissociation rate and rotation.

+Figure~\ref{rsh_rg(chi)} illustrates the dependence on neutrino heating of the shock and gain radii for typical rotation and dissociation parameters.
 The gain radius is located near the shock for small values of $\chi$, approaches twice the PNS radius for $\chi\sim 2$ and remains constant for $\chi\gg 2$ while the radius of the stationary shock is pushed further out by the strong heating of the matter.
-For $\chi \gtrsim 2$, the gain radius stalls at $\sim 2r_{\rm PNS}$ and the size of the gain region increases proportionally to the shock radius.

 The stronger the dissociation, the lower the energy after the shock.
 This leads to lower velocities of sound and matter than in the case without dissociation.
 As a result, the integrated intensity of the cooling function needed to decelerate across the shocked region is reduced.
 As $\Tilde{A}_{\rm c}$ is determined with $\varepsilon=0$, the size of the shocked region decreases when the dissociation rate increases, as observed in Fig.~\ref{rsh_rg(chi)}.

-The impact of rotation is barely visible in this figure with $j=0.08$ because of the quadratic dependence of the centrifugal force with the rotation frequency ($= j^2 <1\%$, see Eq.~\eqref{eq:forces}).
+The centrifugal force increases the shock radius by $\simeq 15\%$ for the fast rotation rate $j=0.4$.
+On the other hand, the impact of rotation is barely visible in this figure for a moderate rotation rate $j=0.1$ because of the quadratic dependence of the centrifugal force with the rotation frequency as measured by Eq.~\eqref{eq:forces}.
+With $j=0.1$, we obtain a centrifugal effect of only $j^2=1\%$.
 However, we will see in the next section that this modest rotation is large enough to have significant effects on SASI and the convective instability.

-\subsubsection{Perturbed flow}
+\subsection{Perturbed flow}

 For the perturbed system, we use the same set of perturbed variables as in \cite{YamasakiFoglizzo2008}. $\delta f$, $\delta h$, $\delta S$, and $\delta q$ are defined as follows: